 This is a long overdue post, inspired by a recent customer (thanks, Emily!) who had booked and planned her Krabi holiday based on the location of her hotel, which she had found on Google Maps.

-The other villages belonging to the Ao Nang sub-district are:
+The other villages in the Ao Nang sub-district are:

 Chong Phli (Moo 1)